missystar/Went/User-Guide.md

 # Settings Menu

-This menu can be accessed through the main menu of AIMSICD and allows you to furher navigate to the [Preferences](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/User-Guide#preferences), backup the Database or restore your Database.
+This menu can be accessed through the main menu of AIMSICD and allows you to further navigate to the [Preferences](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/User-Guide#preferences), backup the Database or restore your Database.

 ![Settings Menu](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/Settings_Menu.png)